nauar/homepage/content/posts/trunk-based-branching.md

 ## General recommendation

+### Adopt trunk-based branching when possible

 **Trunk-based branching** is a branching methodology that allows accelerating continuous integration loop and decreasing lead time to production.
-It improves the continuous integration and continuous delivery loops avoiding the merge-hell situations.
-For achieve its implementation, the trustfulness constraint must be respected and the development teams must be able to use **feature flags** (also known as **feature toggles**). **Note**: I will dedicate a post for feature flags.
+It improves the continuous integration and continuous delivery loops and avoids merge-hell situations.
+To achieve its implementation, the trustfulness constraint must be respected and the development teams must be able to use **feature flags** (also known as **feature toggles**). **Note**: I will dedicate a post for feature flags.

+### Merge frequently from/to master

+**Merge complexity** grows exponentially over time.
+Experience shows that merges behave very well when they are performed often:

+* The likelihood of conflicts appearance is dramatically reduced.
+* When conflicts appear, they are quite smaller and much easier to solve.

+When developing a feature, **merge from master frequently** to get the latest updates from your teammates.
+Using **feature toggles** allows merging in-mid developement features to master/main branch, so these updates can be bidirectional.
+Thus, **merge to master frequently** too.

 ## References